The notion of personal branding seems to be very popular these days, but what is it and does it apply to bloggers? Should you have a blogging brand?

 Consistency across platforms

 If someone who was familiar with your blog stumbled across your social media or another online platform, would they recognize you right away?
-That recognition might come through your username, profile pic, logo, banner image, or other elements, but being consistent across all of the platforms you’re active on will make it easier for people to recognize and engage with you.
+That recognition might come through things like your username, profile pic, logo, banner image, or other elements.
+Being consistent across all platforms will make it easier for people to recognize and engage with you.

 Do you have a logo for your blog?
 Do you have a site icon?
 Canva.com is a good site for creating these kinds of designs.
-Your logo and site icon can be the same image or a bit different, but it’s good to try for a consistent theme.
-These will help to make more blog more immediately recognizable.
+Your logo and site icon can be the same image or a bit different, but a consistent theme is a good idea.
+These will help to make your blog more immediately recognizable.

 There are a number of different elements to consider in terms of your blog’s visual appearance.
 You can be consistent with your colour scheme by keeping track of the hex codes for your chosen colours.
 Hex codes consist of a hash symbol followed by a code of six alphanumeric characters.
 If you find colours that you like and want to obtain the hex code, there are online tools available such as https://imagecolorpicker.com/ that will allow you to pick hex codes out of selected points on an image.